Locations:

 How is a breech baby diagnosed?

-Your healthcare provider may be able to tell which way your baby is facing by placing their hands at certain places on your abdomen.
-By feeling where the baby’s head, back and buttocks are, it’s usually possible to find out what part of the baby is positioned to come out of the vagina first.
-An ultrasound may be used to confirm the baby’s position.
+Your pregnancy care provider may be able to tell which way the fetus is facing by placing their hands at certain spots on your abdomen.
+By feeling where the head, back and buttocks are, it’s usually possible to find out what part of the baby is positioned to deliver first.
+An ultrasound can confirm if a baby is in a breech position.

 When is a breech baby diagnosed?